The best red carpet fashion at the Cannes Film Festival so far - KESQ

 (CNN) — The 76th edition of the most fashionable film festival is officially underway, with a slew of directors, actors and writers ready to make their entrance on the hallowed Promenade de la Croisette in Cannes.
 This year, “Barbie” director Greta Gerwig, “Killers of the Flower Moon” breakout star Lily Gladstone and James Bond actor Eva Green are among the jury members, along with Spanish director Juan Antonion Bayon and Turkish screenwriter Ebru Ceylan.

-Francis Ford Coppola’s $120 million passion project, “Megalopolis,” starring Adam Driver and Aubrey Plaza, made its debut on the silver screen on May 16; the festival also sees the premiere of a new “Mad Max” prequel, “Furiosa,” starring Anya Taylor-Joy and another Yorgos Lanthimos and Emma Stone collaboration, “Kinds of Kindness,” which also features Hunter Schafer, Joe Alwyn and Margaret Qualley.
+A new “Mad Max” prequel, “Furiosa,” starring Anya Taylor-Joy made its silver screen debut on May 15; followed by Francis Ford Coppola’s $120 million passion project, “Megalopolis,” starring Adam Driver and Aubrey Plaza; as well as another Yorgos Lanthimos and Emma Stone collaboration, “Kinds of Kindness,” featuring Hunter Schafer, Joe Alwyn and Margaret Qualley.

-The south of France is packed to the hilt with film’s fashion darlings, some of whom have already been out in full force.
-We’ve seen Gerwig in a hot-off-the-runway Maison Margiela Spring-Summer 2024 sundress, Taylor-Joy in full Dior haute couture and Naomi Campbell enjoying a full circle moment in vintage shimmering Chanel gown she first wore on the runway in 1996.
-The festival has a well-documented history of standout sartorial moments, and it’s clear this year will be no exception.
+The south of France is packed to the hilt with film’s fashion darlings, many of whom have been out in full force.
+We’ve seen Demi Moore in a sculptural Schiaparelli gown, Hunter Schafer in a mesmerising liquid satin Armani Privé frock and Naomi Campbell enjoying a full circle moment in vintage shimmering Chanel gown she first wore on the runway in 1996.
+The festival has a well-documented history of standout sartorial moments, and it’s clear this year is no exception.

 To see all the best looks from the event, keep scrolling.